ShiRush8/ShiRush8/README.md

 - 👋 Hi, I’m @ShiRush8
 - 👀 I’m interested in web development & data analytics.
-- 🌱 I’m currently learning Information Systems Management.
+- 🌱 I’m currently studying for Information Systems Management degree.
+Also learning web dev of my own volition.
 - 💞️ I’m looking to collaborate on fun projects.
 - 📫 How to reach me - shir6677@gmail.com